 Combining several odds into one coupon.
 If you bet two different games on the same coupon, the two odds will be multiplied.
 A better gain if it hits – but more variance.

 The price you are betting, based on the estimated probability by the bookmaker.
-There are different ways to write odds: -110 is an American odds, 1.91 is a decimal odds, used in Europe and Asia.
+There are different ways to write odds: -110 is an American odds, and 1.91 is a decimal odds, used in Europe and sometimes Asia.

 The mathematical background for the odds that the bookmaker is providing.
-At an Asian line with odds 1.96-1.96, the payback percentage of the bookmaker will be 98%.
+At an Asian handicap line with odds 1.96-1.96, the payback percentage of the bookmaker will be 98%.
 As a bettor, you want to bet with bookies that have a high payback percentage (SBO, ISN, Pinnacle).

 The chance of a specific scenario happening.